WordPress/gutenberg/docs/designers-developers/developers/internationalization.md

 msgstr ""
 ```

-The `msgid` is the string to be translated, and `msgstr` is the translated string, which in the pot file the msgstr will be empty.
+Here, `msgid` is the string to be translated, and `msgstr` is the actual translation.
+In the POT file, `msgstr` will always be empty.

-A po file is then created from this template, which is the same format, but the translations filled in.
+This POT file can then be used as the template for new translations.
 You should copy the file using the language code you are going to translate, this example will use the Esperanto (eo) language:

 ```
 cp myguten.pot myguten-eo.po